 Ivy is one of the best indoor vines.
 It can easily adapt to many light conditions.
 This fast-growing vine has evergreen foliage that remains green even in winters.
-Plant it in a container that is wide and shallow rather than narrow and deep.
 Keep the pot in a spot that receives bright indirect sun.

 Find out the best English ivy types here